v. 1.6 October 2017

 After startup, it takes a few seconds for the first fractal image to appear in Perceptron.
 Fractals in Perceptron are evolving forever.
 They are never final.
 However, depending from the equation (complex function f(z, c)) and the selected reflection transform, some are changing a lot, while others are mostly static.

-Perceptron is controlled by keyboard and mouse.
+Perceptron is controlled by keyboard, mouse and with a control window.
 Almost all keys on the keyboard are in use – they are associated with the program options.
 Read the on-screen help by pressing the key / (slash).
-Here is the look of the help screen.
+Press F1 to open a help window.
+Take a look at some of the screenshots.

 The mouse controls any one of the four basic cursors.
 At startup (as well as upon loading a preset), neither cursor is selected.
 Click left or right mouse button to select a cursor.